yuhun-Jun/fast24_ae/README.md

 By doing this, the experiment can be run even in environments with limited resources.
 However, the results cannot be guaranteed.

-## 8. Extentions for Rebuttal
+## 8. Extensions for Rebuttal
 ### (After the rebuttal, these will each be placed in their respective positions.
-These require the actual devices and pre-existing knowledge about their interal paramters)
+These require the actual devices and pre-existing knowledge about their internal parameters)

 The following are evaluations for Fig.3, 4, 8, and 11.
 The scripts are written to observe the characteristics of actual devices, including *ramdisk*.
-There may be variations within the margin of statistical error are possible across experimental run.
+There may be variations within the margin of statistical error are possible across experimental runs.

 **Caution!!!:**
 The following experiments access actual devices and perform a full-area trim (secure erase) during their operation.
 Therefore, if multiple reviewers test simultaneously on the server, the results can be contaminated.